 Enabling More Distributed Energy In Our Electricity Grids

-Since mid 2019, Renew has been working with a technical Consultant and industry/consumer Steering Group on a project that considers how best to manage the future integration of solar PV and other distributed energy resources (DER) in our electricity grids.
-In particular, Renew is trying to understand the opportunities and costs for enabling much higher penetrations of DER in our grids over the next two decades.
+Since mid 2019, Renew has been working with a technical consultant, consumer-led steering committee and industry/consumer reference group on a project that considers how best to manage the future integration of solar PV and other distributed community energy resources (CER – also known as DER) in our electricity grids.
+In particular, Renew is trying to understand the opportunities and costs for enabling much higher penetrations of CER in our grids over the next two decades.

-Solar PV, as the most common DER in Australia, is reaching a point where it is starting to cause technical issues within the grid.
-Nationally, approximately 20% of our homes now have solar PV, however in some locations, this figure rises to well over 30%.
+Solar PV, as the most common DER in Australia, is reaching a point where it is sometimes causing or exacerbating technical problems in the grid.
+Nationally, around 30% of our homes now have solar PV (as of January 2022), and it’s increasing at a rapid rate – it was only 20% when this project started in 2019.

-Our team has now finalised a Discussion & Options paper (Consultant-led), as well as a Summary Report (Renew-led), as part of a Stage 1 of this project.
+This is all documented in our Discussion & Options paper (the technical paper, authored by Energeia), as well as a Summary Report (an overview and policy/advocacy-oriented report, authored by Renew).
 The process and reports have had significant input from industry and consumer stakeholders.

-The project highlighted the incredible complexity of DER-integration issues and the great deal of work that still needs to be done.
+All up, the stage 1 project highlighted the incredible complexity of CER-integration issues and the great deal of work that still needs to be done.
 It showed us conclusively that:

 - different distributors are at vastly different starting points regarding DER penetration and operational visibility, and this limited our ability to give specific guidance;

-- a more comprehensive and sophisticated approach is needed to fully consider the cost–benefit relationships between different approaches in different parts of the same network; and
+- a more comprehensive and sophisticated approach is needed to fully consider the cost–benefit relationships between different approaches in different parts of the same network.